17 positive discipline parenting tools that can help make your parenting journey a little easier.

 14. Choose Your Words Wisely

 When we call a child a “bad girl” or a “nasty boy,” they acquire sentiments of humiliation and unworthiness.
-Rather of informing them that their actions are wrong, we tell them that they are horrible people.
+Rather of informing them that their actions are wrong, we tell them that they are horrible people which is a small step into the direction of low self-esteem and it’ll only get worse once they have real life experiences.

 These remarks can have far-reaching consequences that can last a lifetime.

 No human being can be nice or evil indefinitely.
 We all do good and bad things, whether we realize it or not.
-When kids grow up, their emotions of unworthiness follow them about and prevent them from reaching their full potential.
+When kids grow up and face real world strategies, their emotions of unworthiness follow them about and prevent them from reaching their full potential.

 15. Use Consequences Correctly

-There are both natural and logical consequences when it comes to repercussions.
+There are both natural and logical consequences in the positive discipline philosophy.

 16. Get Down To Their Level